 - Deliberate and harmful obstruction of the studies, research or academic work of any member of the Illinois Tech community;

-- Making a material misrepresentation in any submission to or through any office of Illinois Tech to a potential employer, agency, professional society, meeting, or organization; or
+- Making a material misrepresentation in any submission to or through any office of Illinois Tech to a potential employer, agency, professional society, meeting, or organization, which includes, without limitation, any unauthorized access to Illinois Tech’s digital or electronic systems for the purposes of altering or seeking to alter or submitting or seeking to submit false, misleading or inaccurate information; or

 - The intentional assistance of others in the violation of the standards set forth in this Code of Academic Honesty.

-Any member of the Illinois Tech community who is aware of a violation of the Code of Academic Honesty, or who has evidence that a violation has occurred, is urged to inform the appropriate course instructor, academic unit head or dean or send an email to email@example.com.
-Faculty members or administrators who are aware of a violation, or who have good faith evidence of a violation, must inform the Chair of the Academic Honesty Committee for the appropriate academic unit and the Designated Dean for Academic Discipline (“DDAD”).
-The appropriate academic unit is the unit responsible for the course in which the alleged academic honesty violation occurred.
+1. General.
+Any member of the Illinois Tech community who is aware of a violation of the Code of Academic Honesty, or who has evidence that a violation has occurred, is urged to inform the appropriate course instructor, academic unit head or dean or send an email to firstname.lastname@example.org.
+Faculty members or administrators who are aware of a violation, or who have good faith evidence of a violation, must report the infraction to the Designated Dean of Academic Discipline (DDAD) at email@example.com.
+As discussed below, punitive actions on the part of the course instructor in relation to academic honesty must also be reported to the DDAD.

-For the Mies Campus, the Rice Campus, the Moffett Campus, and Institute of Design, the DDAD is the Vice Provost for Academic Affairs.
+For the Mies Campus, the Rice Campus, the Moffett Campus, and Institute of Design, the DDAD is the Deputy Vice Provost for Strategic Initiatives and Student Success.
 For Chicago-Kent College of Law, the DDAD is the Assistant Dean of Students, and for the Stuart School of Business, it is the Dean.

 - Reduction in grade.
 A reduction in grade for the assignment or exam involved or for the course may be applied.

-Upon receipt of information about a violation of the Code of Academic Honesty, the DDAD will review the report and any record of prior violation of the Code by the student.
-If there are one or more prior violations, the DDAD will consult with the Chair of the Academic Grievance Committee of the University Faculty Council to determine whether the matter should be referred to a hearing before the Academic Grievance Committee for further sanctions.
+In addition to any punitive action taken by a course instructor pursuant to Section B, if a student has been found to have committed one or more prior violations under this Code of Academic Honesty or if the DADD is made aware of a violation set forth in Section A.4, A.5 or A.6 or that is otherwise prohibited by this Code of Conduct and has occurred outside of a particular course, the DDAD will consult with the Chair of the Academic Grievance Committee of the University Faculty Council to determine whether the matter should be referred to a hearing before the Academic Grievance Committee for further sanctions.
 The DDAD’s decision to refer a matter to the Academic Grievance Committee shall be made in his or her sole discretion and shall be final.
 If the matter is referred for a hearing, the Academic Grievance Committee shall supplement its membership as necessary so that said Committee includes at least one faculty member from the Academic Honesty Committee of the academic unit where the violation occurred, one member of the student’s major faculty, one other faculty member, two students and the Dean of Students or his or her designee.
 The Academic Grievance Committee so supplemented will form an academic disciplinary committee for the purpose of investigating the matter and making findings and a recommendation to the DDAD.
 The chair of the Academic Grievance Committee shall chair this academic disciplinary committee.

-A student who is to appear before such an academic disciplinary committee shall be notified in writing of the charges placed against him or her and the time and place of the hearing.
-This notice shall be delivered to the student at least five days before the hearing.
-A student appearing before the academic disciplinary committee has the right to be accompanied by an advisor of his or her choosing, witnesses on his or her behalf, and his or her parents.
+A student who is to appear before such an academic disciplinary committee shall be notified in writing of the charges placed against them and the time and place of the hearing.
+This notice shall be delivered to the student at least five calendar days before the hearing.
+A student appearing before the academic disciplinary committee has the right to be accompanied by an advisor of their choosing, witnesses on their behalf, and their parents.
 The advisor and parents are limited to advising the student and may not participate in presenting the case, questioning witnesses, or making statements during the hearing.
 A student shall have the right to make an oral statement both at the start and the conclusion of the hearing and to submit written evidence to the academic disciplinary committee.
-Further, as a general rule, a student shall have the right (i) to present and to question any witnesses of his or her choosing that have information relevant to the charges against him or her; provided that the chair may, in his or her sole discretion, disallow witnesses whose testimony would be redundant or not germane to the charges; and (ii) to cross-examine any witness that is called to testify in support of the charges; provided that the chair may, in his or her sole discretion, limit such cross-examination to the extent it is not germane to the charges, is redundant or becomes abusive or harassing.
+Further, as a general rule, a student shall have the right (i) to present and to question any witnesses of their choosing that have information relevant to the charges against them; provided that the chair may, in their sole discretion, disallow witnesses whose testimony would be redundant or not germane to the charges; and (ii) to cross-examine any witness that is called to testify in support of the charges; provided that the chair may, in their sole discretion, limit such cross-examination to the extent it is not germane to the charges, is redundant or becomes abusive or harassing.
 Members of the academic disciplinary committee may, as each deems appropriate, ask questions of anyone providing testimony to the committee or regarding any evidence submitted.
 To the extent deemed necessary to maintain decorum or to protect students from harassment or to ensure the integrity of the process, the chair may require a student to direct questions to the chair who will then ask them of a witness or witnesses.